dangerousben/go-tricks/README.md

 - readability

 These tricks will be based on go 1.18, released relatively recently at the time of writing.
 This is a trade-off: I have no doubt that many sensible people are holding off an upgrade to 1.18 until it's had some time to bed in, but OTOH generics make such a huge difference to the langauge that avoiding their use would make several of these techniques obsolete right out the door.
 I *may* choose to attempt alternative generic-free solutions to some problems, if there is a particularly good reason (such as doing it for the lulz).

+## Patterns

+(currently just list of random ideas)

+### Channels

+- fan out based on a tag extraction function
+- fan in, with optional conversion (or should that be separate)
+- priority
+- functor and other typeclass support (except they're not really those typeclasses because the structures are mutable, maybe just use interfaces (maybe with the dawn of generics we'll get a standard or semi-standard set of such interfaces))
+  - map
+  - filter
+  - folpd
+  - zip